ServerlessOpsIO/serverlessops-workshops/01-up-and-running/02-build-new-service/README.md

 $ sls logs -f PutRideRecord -t
 ```

-### 6. Update wild-rydes-ride-request service.
+### 6. Update wild-rydes service.
-Change to the wild-rydes-ride-request project
+Change to the wild-rydes project

 ```
-$ cd $WORKSHOP/wild-rydes-ride-requests
+$ cd $WORKSHOP/wild-rydes
 ```

-#### Update wild-rydes-ride-requests serverless.yml
+#### Update wild-rydes serverless.yml
-Now that _wild-rydes-ride-record_ is ready for use, _wild-rydes-ride-requests_ must send data to it.
+Now that _wild-rydes-ride-record_ is ready for use, _wild-rydes_ must send data to it.
 There's actually two simple ways of doing this.
 One is to use a CloudFormation function.
 The other is to use Serverless Framework variable interpolation.
 The value you want to lookup was created in step 2's _"Add Stack Outputs"_ section.

 <details>
 <summary><strong>Hint</strong></summary>